SEO Glossary

 Search Engine Glossary – D

 Directory: A database of Web sites.
 Yahoo! and Open Directory are major examples.
 They are similar to search engines, except that the database is organized in a meaningful way by human beings.
-Many search engines use a directory as well as their own robots.
+Many search engines use a directory as well as their robots.

 Directory Submission: Directory submission is an SEO (Search Engine Optimization) technique that involves submitting a website URL and related details to online directories or web directories.
 These directories categorize websites based on their subject matter, industry, or geographical location.